ysyk2021/the-power-of-positive-thinking-harnessing-the-power-of-your-mind-for-greater-happiness-and-success/src/chapter-7-2.md

 The Power of Positive Thinking: Harnessing the Power of Your Mind for Greater Happiness and Success
 ===================================================================================================

-Chapter 7: Building Resilience Through Positive Thinking
+Building Resilience Through Positive Thinking
 --------------------------------------------------------

 In this chapter, we explore the concept of resilience and how positive thinking can be a powerful tool in building and strengthening it.
 Resilience is the ability to bounce back from challenges, adversity, and setbacks.
 By cultivating a positive mindset, individuals can enhance their resilience and navigate through life's ups and downs with greater ease and confidence.